SudharsaaX/LifeTracker-Bot/README.md

 1. User sends a message through Telegram
 2. Voice input is converted into text
-3. The message is cleaned and standardized
+3. AI cleans and understands the message
-4. AI classifies the intent (activity, analytics, email, or chat)
+4. Intent is classified
-5. Activity data is extracted and structured
+5. Activity data is extracted
 6. Data is stored in Google Sheets
-7. A response is sent back to the user
+7. A response is sent back

 ---